Ar4l/dotfiles/README.md

   - [ ] [Integrate with kitty](https://github.com/kovidgoyal/kitty/discussions/6529): `mosh kitten run-shell`

 ## TODO
-- `nvim`: scroll by 1 line, instead of 2.

 - `nvim`/`sniprun`: allow python snippets to run in markdown.
 - `zsh`: export `TERM=xterm-256color` does not work on `ace`.
 - `tmux`: swap v/h layout of pane with preceding pane: [SO](https://stackoverflow.com/questions/15439294/tmux-switch-the-split-style-of-two-adjacent-panes).
 Do not use the `-n` bindings to be able to use the same functionality in vim.